iterative/dvc.org/content/docs/studio/self-hosting/installation/index.md

 ## Self-hosting Studio

-Studio Enterprise users can host Iterative Studio on their own infrastructure (on-premises) or in their cloud accounts.
+Studio Enterprise users can host DVC Studio on their own infrastructure (on-premises) or in their cloud accounts.

 Please note that our support is needed to make the Studio's cloud/Docker images